 Famous Shopping Streets in London

-Date post added: 16th November 2022
+Date post added: 31st October 2024

 But which are the best shopping streets in London?

 A new generation of shopping malls have recently been added to London, like Westfield London in Stratford and White City (well, Shepherd’s Bush really), which provide endless options under one shopping centre roof.
-Oxford Street which has seen the closing of flagship stores like Topshop, Debenhams and House of Fraser to make way for new shops.
+Oxford Street has seen the closing of flagship stores like Topshop, Debenhams and House of Fraser to make way for new shops.

-For us, the best reason to head to Oxford Street is Selfridges (the showmanship of their window displays is second to none), dependable John Lewis or to get to St Christopher’s Place for an enjoyable dinner.
+For us, the best reason to head to Oxford Street is Selfridges (the showmanship of their window displays is second to none), dependable British stalwart John Lewis or to get to St Christopher’s Place for an enjoyable dinner.
 It’s certainly not for the vast Primark, although it is for hoards of people daily.

 Here, we’ll share our favourite shopping destinations in London.
 The small fry, the lesser known or the sometimes forgotten, as well as some always special places.